wavefrontHQ/docs/pages/doc/purchase-additional-capacity.md

 tags: [administration]
 sidebar: doc_sidebar
 permalink: purchase-additional-capacity.html
-summary: Learn how to subscribe for additional capacity.
+summary: Learn how to add capacity to your current subscription.
 ---

 As a Wavefront Super Admin, you can request more PPS to be added to the active subscription of your organization.